97alexlo/datascience-projects/README.md

 Hi, my name is Alexander and I am currently a 4th year student studying statistics at SFU.
-Below are my personal and academic projects.
+Below are my personal and academic data science projects.
 Thank you for spending the time to visit

 [LinkedIn](https://www.linkedin.com/in/alexander-lo-a2119317b/)